fdeblasio/pokeemerald-expansion/notes.md

 - Non-grass soot tiles should add to soot sack
 - Followers with weather abilities (or Cloud Nine/Air Lock) will change the overworld weather when following?
     - Cloud Nine could do cloudy instead of clear
-- Try to get Verdanturf grass to start Grassy Terrain instead of messing with weather
-    - MB_SHORT_GRASS but unsure of what else uses that
-        - If it's fine, could use same technique as long grass
-    - Maybe could use MAP_GROUP/MAP_NUM instead
-- New Mauville is Electric Terrain?
-    - Could use metatiles (same as long grass) or try MAP_GROUP/MAP_NUM
-    - Would need to update dynamics
 - Give Underwater the same type-effectiveness as rain?

 ### Battle Frontier